-Intercom vs Zendesk in 2026: The Enterprise Support Showdown
+Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 The 60-Second Version